-This subclause provides concepts and definitions additional to those defined in other Recommendations.
-Some concepts and terms provided in this subclause are defined by using Figures 3-1 and 3-2, which form part of their definition (for graphical conventions, see 3.3).
+This section provides concepts and definitions additional to those defined in other Recommendations.
+Some concepts and terms provided in this section are defined by using Figures 3-1/X/300 and 3-2/X.300, which form part of their definition (For graphical conventions see § 3.3).

+3.2.1 application-relay system

-3.2.1 application relay system: The functional abstraction of an application Interworking Function (IWF).
+The functional abstraction of an application interworking function (IWF).

-3.2.2 application interworking function: A collection of processes that intervenes in an information flow also associated with applications, relating protocol(s) that access this collection to protocol(s) that exit this collection.
+3.2.2 application interworking function

+A collection of processes that intervenes in an information flow also associated with applications, relating protocol(s) that access this collection to protocol(s) that exit this collection.